-According to projections from the Tennessee Department of Labor & Workforce Development, the number of medical assistants here will grow by 4% in just the few, short years between 2019 and 2021.
+Even better, According to projections from the Tennessee Department of Labor & Workforce Development, the number of medical assistants here will grow by 4% in just the few, short years between 2019 and 2021.

 If you want to become part of this growing profession, you’ll need to make sure your qualifications match what today’s employers demand.